Tuesday, 10 March 2026

 5. Hospitality and tourism managers

-Italy’s tourism industry has rebounded strongly since the pandemic.
-Millions of visitors are returning each year, creating new opportunities for Americans with experience in hospitality, food service, and event management.
-The tourism sector offers significant job opportunities in hotels, restaurants, and as tour guides in major cities like Rome, Florence, and Venice.
+As a result, Italy’s tourism industry has rebounded strongly since the pandemic.
+Millions of visitors return each year, creating new opportunities for Americans with experience in hospitality, food service, and event management.

-Hotels, resorts, and travel agencies are hiring international staff who can serve global guests and communicate fluently in English.
-There is strong demand for English speaking jobs in the hospitality sector.
-Americans with backgrounds in hotel management, culinary arts, or marketing can find both seasonal and permanent positions.
+In particular, hotels, resorts, and travel agencies are hiring international staff who can communicate fluently in English.
+There is strong demand for English-speaking roles in major cities such as Rome, Florence, and Venice.

 Freelance and self-employed opportunities in Italy